rdkit/rdkit/Code/MinimalLib/README.md

 - `https://unpkg.com/@rdkit/rdkit@2021.3.1-beta.0/Code/MinimalLib/dist/RDKit_minimal.wasm`

-## Running rdkit in your JavaScript code
+## Running RDKit in your JavaScript code

-To use rdkit, load the javascript file and instantiate the wasm module inside the `head` tag of your `index.html`, before you run your application code:
+To use RDKit, load the javascript file and instantiate the wasm module inside the `head` tag of your `index.html`, before you run your application code:

 ```html
 <head>